raspibolt/raspibolt/bonus/bitcoin/mempool.md

 ## Preparations

-### NodeJS
+### Node.js

-To run Mempool, we need to run NodeJS v16 or above.
+To run Mempool, we need to run Node.js v16 or above.

-* With user "admin", let's check our version of NodeJS running on the node
+* With user "admin", let's check our version of Node.js running on the node

   ```sh
   $ node -v
   > v16.13.1
   ```

-* If NodeJS is not installed, follow [this guide](https://raspibolt.org/btcrpcexplorer.html#install-nodejs) to install it.
+* If Node.js is not installed, follow [this guide](https://raspibolt.org/btcrpcexplorer.html#install-nodejs) to install it.
 If the version is v14 or older, update it following [this tutorial](https://phoenixnap.com/kb/update-node-js-version){:target="_blank"}.

 ### Firewall